Having a chronic illness is shit – there’s no two ways about it.

 As for getting Life Insurance if you’ve been diagnosed with a chronic illness, you may pay more than if you’ve no health issues.

 I help people get insurance all the time.
-Because I’m a broker, I work with all six insurers and I know which one is the most sympathetic to your illness.
+Because I’m a broker, I work with all the major Irish insurers and I know which one is the most sympathetic to your illness.

 Being optimistic is great, but if you’re feeling terrible and someone insists you’ll be fine if you think happy thoughts, you may be tempted to tell them where to stick their positivity.